Skip to main content

 Constraints

-• Consistency: the cache kept by Policy Server could contain stale data.
+• Consistency: The cache kept by Policy Server could contain stale data.
 New resources might be missing, deleted resources might still be available and changed ones could have old data.
 This could affect policy evaluation.

 Listing multiple resources